The Merger Control Review: Ecuador

 iv Waiting periods and time frames

-As of the date of admittance to file as complete, the Superintendency has 60 working days to approve, deny or impose conditions on a transaction.
-That period can be extended by the regulator for an additional period, although it is still under discussion if this additional term is of 60 or 120 days.
-It is frequently the case that the Merger Control Intendancy issues one or more requests for information (RFIs) prior to the admittance of the file as complete.
+From the date the filing is complete, the Superintendency has 60 working days to approve, deny or impose conditions on a transaction.
+That period can be extended by the Merger Control Intendancy for an additional period, although it is still under discussion if this additional term is of 60 or 120 days.
+The agency frequently issues one or more requests for information (RFIs) prior to the admittance of the complete file.
 Hence, the starting of the clock is frequently delayed for several weeks following the original submission, or the term is suspended, while new RFIs are issued.
 In practice, it can take an average of between five and seven months from the date of filing until a clearance decision is issued for a relatively complex merger, and eight to 12 months if there is a need to negotiate remedies.

 - 0.25 per cent of the income tax paid in the previous fiscal year in Ecuador;